prvz1212/ibparvez.github.io/README.md

 ### **Design, Development, and Validation of a Miniaturized BNO055 Sensor Module for Smart Machine Elements (_February 2025_)**
 ***Project Work, Institute of Microsystems Technology, TU Hamburg***
-- Designed a compact IMU for integrating into machine elements (M12 bolts).
+- Designed a compact IMU for integrating into an M12 bolt used as a machine element
-- Evaluated signal reliability, noise behavior, and mechanical robustness of sensor circuits.
+- Evaluated signal reliability, noise behavior, and mechanical robustness of sensor circuits